Valeriy-Lednikov/LILC/README.md

 }
 ```

-The loop executes while the condition evaluates to a non-zero value.
+The loop executes while the condition does not evaluate to logical 0.

 ---